aloksahuu/To-do-list-website/README.md

 # To-do-list-website
-In this project I have a created a To-Do-List website which will

  I have created a user-friendly to-do list website where users can add, edit, and delete tasks.
 Additionally, implement local storage to save tasks, so they persist even after a page refresh.
 Here are the project details:

 Project Details: